EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 the commit lag value for each table.
 The difference is that the commit interval is a wall clock.

-To ease understanding of how time interval interacts with commit lag , let's look at how real-time data stream will become visible.
+To ease understanding of how time interval interacts with commit lag, let's look at how real-time data stream will become visible.
 The wall clock is roughly aligned with time in the data stream in real-time data.
 Let's assume that table has a commit lag value of 60 seconds and a commit interval of 20 seconds.
 After